Public access to theses

 Secret material and theses

-Because a thesis is available for public access immediately after its assessment and approval at a meeting of the faculty council, degree programme steering group or grading committee, the thesis must include no secret information.
+Theses must not include any confidential information, as they are made available to the public immediately following assessment and approval.
 You can include secret information in the background material, which is not part of the thesis to be assessed.

 The Act on the Openness of Government Activities (621/1999) contains provisions on secret official documents.
-Secret information includes that related to private business or commercial activities or a private individual’s health, assets, political convictions or family life.
+Secret information includes information on private business or commercial activities or a private individual’s health, assets, political convictions or family life.

 You cannot include secret material in thesis appendices or abstracts.
-The thesis supervisor can gain access to secret background material, but must ensure that such material is not included in the thesis itself.
+The thesis supervisor can gain access to secret background material, but must ensure that such material is excluded from the thesis itself.
 The thesis examiner conducts their assessment based on the student’s written thesis, which must not include secret information.
 The examiner is not entitled to access secret background material.

 Publication of theses

-The University recommends the open publication of master’s theses and corresponding licentiate theses.
+The University of Helsinki recommends the open publication of theses.
+The abstracts of master’s theses are always public and published in the University’s open Helda repository.

-If you permit the online publishing of your thesis, it will be published in the University of Helsinki’s open publication repository Helda, where it will be available to the general public.
+If you permit the publication of your thesis, it will be published in Helda, where it will be available to the general public.
 Search engines will display resources contained in the publication repository prominently in search results.

-Storing your thesis in the E-thesis system does not mean giving permission for the publication of the thesis.
-This permission will be requested separately in a message you receive from the E-thesis system after your thesis has been approved.
-If you do not permit the online publication of your thesis, it will be available for viewing only on the library terminals of Helsinki University Library.
+If you do not permit the publication of your thesis, it will be available for viewing only on the library terminals of Helsinki University Library.

-If your thesis includes an article published in a journal, or an article is being prepared on the basis of your thesis, it is possible that your thesis cannot be published openly as such.
-If your article is published in a scholarly journal or other scholarly publication, its publisher can often provide information on the terms and conditions of open publishing.
-If you require further information on publishing your thesis in the open publication repository, please send a message to the following email address: e-thesis(at)helsinki.fi.
+If your thesis includes an article published in a journal, or an article based on your thesis is in preparation, it is possible that your thesis cannot be published openly as such.
+If your article is published in a scholarly journal or other scholarly publication, often its publisher can provide information on the terms and conditions of open publishing.
+If you require further information on publishing your thesis in the open repository, please send a message to the following email address: e-thesis(at)helsinki.fi.

 Delayed publication (embargo)

-As a student, you may request that the publication of your thesis in the open publication repository Helda is delayed.
+As a student, you may request a delay in the publication of your thesis in the Helda repository.
 A need for delayed publication (embargo) may arise, for example, if a thesis has been written in a research group and is closely related to research to be published later.

-If the publication of your thesis needs to be delayed, please report this need on the thesis submission form under the item ‘Other notes’ when submitting your thesis for assessment.
+If the publication of your thesis requires delay, please report this need on the E-thesis form under the item ‘Other notes/Embargo’ when submitting your thesis for assessment.
 The dean may grant a delay of one year.
+If studying at the Faculty of Science, please contact the education coordinator for information on embargo needs.